0xdps/folioport/README.md

 npm run dev
 ```

-DevFolio will automatically detect and load your preferred format!
+FolioPort will automatically detect and load your preferred format!

 ### Customize Styling